 Lastly, I believe it's worthwhile to mention the most widely known approach to deal with multiple comparisons: The Bonferroni Correction.
 If you recall from your introductory statistics course, the standard statistical inference procedure revolved around rejected a null hypothesis (H0) if the likelihood of the observed data given the null hypothesis is too small.
 We quantified what "is too small" meant using an α (alpha) value to represent our threshold for statistical significance (i.e. α = 0.05).

-Data scientist use A/B testing to make meaningful impacts in their company’s performance.
+Data scientists use A/B testing to make meaningful impacts on their company's performance.
 Good A/B testing can lead to million-dollar results, but good A/B testing is also more complicated than you would think.
 There are many pitfalls that can lead to meaningless results.

 Bayesian Hierarchical models provide an easy method for A/B testing that overcomes some of these pitfalls that plague data scientists.
 This blog post is inspired by Slater Stich's Statistical Advice for A/B Testing series, so anyone interested in learning more about these pitfalls can check out his posts.

 If you want further reading on the applied Bayesian method, I recommend this book.
 In addition to being a good book, it has the most adorable cover.
 Finally, Udacity recently released a free online course on A/B Testing.

 New to Domino?
 Consider a Guided Tour.Watch a Demo of Domino